 Mark XI | 6B/346 | steel

-This IWC Mark XI is from 1948 and retains all of its military case-back engravings.
-The movement serial number “1162XXX’ dates it to 1948, matching the case year.
+This IWC Mark XI is from 1951 and retains all of its military case-back engravings.
+The movement serial number “1212XXX’ dates it to 1950, one off from the case year, which is perfectly normal.
 The dial features the British military broad arrow and the circled ‘T’, indicating that tritium was used for the luminous material.
 The original dial of the Mark XIs were lumed with radium, but sometime in the early 1960s these replaced by IWC with tritium as it was less radioactive and far safer.
 Many collectors do indeed prefer the look of the replaced ‘T’ dials compared to the radium ones.

 Housed in a 36mm stainless steel case with fixed lugs, it has antimagnetic hands and an antimagnetic cage protecting the famous manual winding Cal.
 89 movement, beating at 18,000 A/h.
 The IWC Mark XIs were renowned for their timekeeping accuracy as this was a fundamental specification required by the British Armed Forces.
 As a result, these watches were regulated in five positions and tested in temperatures ranging from -5 degrees to 46 degrees over a 44 day testing period in order to meet the required standards.